ToshioCP/Gobject-tutorial/src/sec8.src.md

-# Overriding a property and chaining up the finalize process
+# Child class extends parent's function

 The example in this section is TNumStr object.
 TNumStr is a child of TStr object.
-TNumStr holds a string and the string is a numeric string.
+TNumStr holds a string and the string type, which is one of `t_int`, `t_double` or `t_none`.

+- t\_int: the string expresses an integer
+- t\_double: the string expresses a double (floating point)
+- t\_none: the string doesn't express the two numbers above.

+A t\_int or t\_double type string is called a numeric string.
+It is not a common terminology and it is used only in this tutorial.
-A numeric string is a string that expresses a number.
+In short, a numeric string is a string that expresses a number.
 For example, "0", "-100" and "123.456" are numeric strings.
-They are string and expresses numbers.
+They are strings and express numbers.

 - "0" is a string.
 It is a character array and its elements are '0' and '\0'.